jesusaurus/jenkins-logstash-plugin/README.md

 Jenkins Logstash Plugin
 =======================

-This plugin adds support for sending a job' console log to Logstash via Redis.
+This plugin adds support for sending a job's console log to Logstash via Redis.

 Install
 =======

+* Generate the `hpi` file with the command: `mvn package`

+* Put the `hpi` file in the directory `$JENKINS_HOME/plugins`
+* Restart jenkins

 Configure
 =========